 - Improved cognitive function

-- Reduced risk and symptoms of chronic disease (ARTHRITIS, DIABETES, HEART DISEASE)
+- Reduced risk and symptoms of chronic disease such as, Arthritis, Diabetes and Heart disease

 - Increase in insulin sensitivity